 If you want somewhere quieter and a little outside the action, we found a great little hotel in the square with the Franz Kafka rotating head.
 It’s still really convenient for getting around.
 The rooms are nice and comfortable and breakfast is included.

-Shortcut Travel Guide to Prague
+Essential Travel Guide to Prague

 Read more about Prague